\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 Nickel exposure affects the brain, and nervous system; frontal headaches, vertigo, insomnia, nausea, lethargy, and irritability.

-In my case unidentified Eczema appeared on the body during late 2012, 3 years after the NHS procedure.
+In my case unidentified eczema appeared on the body during late 2012, 3 years after the NHS procedure suggestive of causing the dental accident which is explained in post 2.

-By careful research, a number of foods were avoided (and still are) being high in nickel content, and replaced with foods that were known to aid a nickel-free diet.
-This way, eczema was gradually reduced over years, coupled with the removal of some of the mixed metals in the mouth including amalgams.
-You can read more about this in the chelation section of the website.
-Posts 13-18.
+By careful research, a number of foods were avoided, and still are today, being high in nickel content, and replaced with foods that were known to aid a nickel-free diet.
+This way, eczema was gradually reduced over years, coupled with the help of the dentistry removal of some of the mixed metals in the mouth, including amalgams, removed by an experienced holistic trained dentist.
+Post 10.

 the “fool’s gold” of dentistry,